fastmachinelearning/hls4ml-tutorial/README.md

 #### Create and Activate a Conda Environment

 The Conda environment used for the tutorial is specified in the `environment.yml` file.
-Creating the environment is a _on-time_ operation:
+Creating the environment is a _one-time_ operation:
 ```
 cd hls4ml-tutorial
 conda env create -f environment.yml